What Is the Most Common Abuse in Philadelphia Nursing Homes?

 Why Does Nursing Home Abuse Occur?

 When it comes to nursing home abuse, it’s crucial to understand that such instances are typically not isolated events.
 They often stem from systemic issues within the nursing home environment.
-Recognizing the contributing factors to this abuse is an essential step toward prevention and intervention.
+Recognizing the factors contributing to this abuse is an essential step toward prevention and intervention.
+The most important contributing factors include:

 Understanding these contributing factors is crucial in your quest to protect your loved ones and advocate for improvements within the nursing home system.
 By identifying these systemic issues, you are better equipped to seek solutions and promote change.
 Remember, everyone deserves to age with dignity and respect, and recognizing the root causes of abuse is a vital part of ensuring that reality for all.